mediachain/mediachain/rfc/mediachain-rfc-2.md

 Common failures are expected with some mean time between failures.
 They can be correlated, leading to connectivity problems within the core network.
-In some occasions, crashes and internet-wide connectivity problems can avalanche leading to core network paritions.
+In some occasions, crashes and internet-wide connectivity problems can avalanche leading to core network partitions.

 On the other hand, byzantine behaviors can appear because of software bugs or adversarial actions.
 Bugs may cause nodes to send or suppress arbitrary messages.
 Even worse, nodes exhibiting adversarial behavior may try to poison or disrupt the system with malicious intent.
-Our threat model is not concerned with state actors, but rather simply acknowledges common internet threats, where attacker-controled nodes can become adversarial to the system.
+Our threat model is not concerned with state actors, but rather simply acknowledges common internet threats, where attacker-controlled nodes can become adversarial to the system.

 ### Common Failures